 Without a doubt, yes!
 Both breeds are intelligent and have an inherent eagerness to please their owners.
 Even novice owners should quickly and easily be able to train their Lab x Staffy everything needed to become a well-mannered adult.

-Both of these dogs are also renowned pullers on the leash so it worthwhile drumming in the "Heel" command early on in training.
+Both of these dogs are also renowned pullers on the leash so invest in a proper harness for strong pullers or start drumming in the “Heel” command early on in training.

 Does a Labrador cross Staffy need much grooming?

-Does a Staffy x Labrador retriever need much excercise?
+Does a Staffy x Labrador retriever need much exercise?

-Although not as much as some breeds a Staffy cross Labrador definitely needs quite a bit of exercise.
+Although not as much as some breeds, a Staffy cross Labrador definitely needs a lot of exercises.
 As mentioned above both breeds can be excitable, a well-exercised dog is calmer in the home and less rowdy.

 Also both dogs are prone to overeat and may suffer from health problems caused by obesity such as arthritis and diabetes.
 So it is important they have regular walks to burn those calories.